 Lastly, if you are looking for something more engaging, and to deepen your knowledge and obtain an oficial certificate, take a look at our review of the Deep Learning Specialisation, by Stanford University and Andrew Ng.

 The Deep Learning book is a free online resource (although it can be bought on paperback) created by top AI researchers Ian Goodfellow, Yoshua Bengio and Aaron Courville.
 It has exercises, lectures and external links, and goes from introductory Machine Learning basics like Linear algebra and Statistics to complex topics like Deep Generative Models and Monte Carlo methods.
 You can find it here.

 While this book can be found for free, it is also worthwhile to buy on paperback.
 A full review of the material can be found in the following article.

 ‘Making Neural Networks uncool again’ is the slogan of fast.ai, a webpage collecting resources about Deep learning like free courses, a very useful software library, some awesome research material and a very large community.
 They want to bring Neural Networks to everybody and remove the magical and complex conception of the general public towards them.
 Check them out here.

 One of the fields where Machine Learning has had the greatest impact in the last decades has been Computer Vision.
 Tasks like face recognition or Optical Character Recognition (OCR) that before were extremely challenging, are solved now every day using Deep Neural Networks mostly.

 To learn about computer vision, the best tutorial we have found is is PyImageSearch.
-It is a website with a million awesome resources on how to start on this field and go from beginner to expert.
+It is a website with a million awesome resources on how to start on this field and go from beginner to expert, Opencv tutorials, and a lot of guidance on how to tackle Computer Vision tasks.
 Enjoy it!

 AWESOME – Computer Vision